Visit Glaciers, Explore Lava Fields and Sample Nordic Cuisine

 Slippbarinn: Invite friends for late-night craft cocktails and shareable small plates in one of Reykjavik's hippest neighborhoods.

-SUSHISAMBA: Japanese and South American fusion cuisine comes to Iceland at this hip eatery.
+Sushisamba: Japanese and South American fusion cuisine comes to Iceland at this hip eatery.

 Since there are more sheep than people populating the country, the trendy Nordic boutiques are filled with wool products, as well as fine jewelry.
 Find hand-knit wool sweaters and accessories, as well as local designer fashions and one-of-a-kind souvenirs at the Nordic Store.
-After you've had your fill of shopping, try a shot of Black Death at the Ice Bar, or at one of the many hip clubs around town.
+After you've had your fill of shopping, try a shot of Black Death at one of the many hip clubs around town.
 We recommend dinner at prir Frakkar.
 Be sure to try the whale sushi, although our favorite culinary experience was dining on bread baked in the earth (underground magma doubles as a convection oven) slathered with butter, which we consumed in the crisp, outdoor air with geysers erupting nearby.

 Neck-craning natural wonders can be found around every bend: glaciers, fjords, volcanoes, waterfalls and fields filled with lupines and lava.
 Horseback riding through the lava landscape is a great way to see the sites, or drink in the view from the many outdoor hot tubs (called “hot pots”).
 The locals swim and relax daily in the numerous geothermal heated pools.